 And by the way I lead the creation and maintenance of the myquidel.com service allowing Quidel customers to download and self-install software updates to those instruments.
 For a long time that service was considered an accessory to a medical device which meant it too fell under FDA design control scrutiny.

 Getting back on point – In particular, the requirements need to be what we call “Verified” and “Validated” (or V&V-ed) as part of that design control process.
 And again, the whole process needs to be documented.

 The thinking is when requirements are verified and validated (and you show you documented your work) there is a higher assurance the end product delivers the consistent, intended results and won’t result in patient harm.

 Verification means showing your requirements have been met.
 In other words, you built it “right”.

-Validation means showing your requirements meet intended use.
+Validation means showing your requirements meet intended use (intended use is what you put on the product label as to how you intend the product to be used).
 In other words, you’ve build the “right” thing meeting user needs and you have high assurance what you’ve built provides reliable, intended results.